sentry-demos/django/README.md

 For ease of isolating the demonstration code, it is best to use a [Python virtualenv](https://virtualenv.pypa.io/en/stable/) to contain the installed packages.
 Installing Python, pip, and virtualenv are outside the scope of this demo.

-This demo includes two scripts: one to create a virtual environment
+This demo includes two scripts: one to create a virtual environment and install packages and the other to start the web frontend.

 ### Setup Script